 The Company has not formally instituted a dividend policy.
-The issue of payment of dividend is deliberated by the Board at each quarterly result review having regard to various factors, such as operating result, cashflow, capital expenditure, operating expense and business expansion needs.
+The issue of payment of dividend is deliberated by the Board at each half yearly result review having regard to various factors, such as operating result, cashflow, capital expenditure, operating expense and business expansion needs.
+Taking into account the above factors, the Board has not recommended dividends to be paid in respect of FY2022.

-1A Relevant Intermediary is:
+1 A Relevant Intermediary is:

-- a) a banking corporation licensed under the Banking Act (Cap.
-19) or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; or - b) a person holding a capital markets services licence to provide custodial services for securities under the Securities Futures Act (Cap.
-289) and who holds shares in that capacity; or - c) the Central Provident Fund Board established by the Central Provident Fund Act (Cap.
-36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.
+a) a banking corporation licensed under the Banking Act 1970 or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; or b) a person holding a capital markets services licence to provide custodial services for securities under the Securities Futures Act 2001 and who holds shares in that capacity; or the Central Provident Fund Board established by the Central Provident Fund Act 1953 in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.